 Yes, this is known as seronegative autoimmune thyroiditis, or serum negative Hashimoto’s.

 80-90% of people with Hashimoto’s will have TPO antibodies, TG antibodies or both.
-However, some people will never test positive for thyroid antibodies, yet may have full blown Hashimoto’s, with
+However, some people will never test positive for thyroid antibodies, yet may have full blown Hashimoto’s, with all the symptoms associated with it.

 In serum negative Hashimoto’s, the person will still have the hypoechoic pattern on their thyroid gland upon ultrasound examination that is seen with Hashimoto’s and thyroid antibodies but will not have measurable circulating thyroid antibodies.